Nothing is more important to our mobility than the health of our feet.

 The over 50 population becomes more concerned with mobility than the younger population.
 Being able to comfortably walk, jog, golf, travel, and walk the dog are activities that require high-performing feet.
 Not treating your feet like you would a luxury car can jeopardize these activities.

-Correcting an ingrown toenail, eliminating plantar fasciitis, removing a bunion and making orthotics are just some of the things we specialize in to keep our patients mobile.
-We also know that by keeping the feet healthy it has a significant impact on the knees, hips and back.
+Correcting an ingrown toenail, eliminating plantar fasciitis, removing a bunion, and making orthotics are just some of the things we specialize in to keep our patients mobile.
+We also know that keeping the feet healthy has a significant impact on the knees, hips, and back.
 We aren’t just treating 2 feet and 10 toes; we’re treating the entire physical and mental person as well as all of the people who are close to you.
 When you aren’t as mobile as you would desire to be, whether from a foot problem or otherwise, it affects those nearest to you.

 Feet aren’t usually a priority, especially if they don’t hurt.
 Seeing them as vital can have a huge impact on how mobile you are later in life.
 Seeing the consequences of neglected feet is what motivates us to broadcast to our patients and community how important keeping them fine-tuned is to our health and well-being.

 Are You Suffering From A Painful Foot Condition?

 If you are suffering from a painful foot condition you're not alone.
 Help is available.
 Contact our experienced podiatrist for help today.
 We are conveniently located in Clifton, New Jersey, and look forward to helping you alleviate your foot pain.
 Contact us online or call our office directly at 973.777.5771 to schedule your appointment.